avoumatsodo/avoumatsodo.github.io/_research/JMP.md

 ### • Finance and Aggregate Productivity and Sectoral Convergence
 <div style="text-align: justify">
-Figure IV provides a representation of the distribution of countries based on their levels of financial institutions and aggregate productivity.
+Figure IV provides a representation of the distribution of countries based on their levels of financial institutions $\kappa$ and aggregate productivity $A_t$.
 The three distinct groups of countries, characterized by their convergence or divergence patterns, are clearly delineated in the figure.
 It serves as a visual reference to better understand the relationships between financial development, aggregate productivity, and the classification of countries into these distinct categories.